APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

-   method cannot provide him with a definitive answer to the question of whether he will be impacted by the KSK roll.
+   resolve it).
+He is able to fetch both of the other resources - from this he knows (see the logic in the body of this document) that he is using validating resolvers, but at least one of these resolvers is not configured to perform sentinel processing.
+The KSK sentinel method cannot provide him with a definitive answer to the question of whether he will be impacted by the KSK roll.